TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkSystemGroup](Set-JcSdkSystemGroup.md)
-This endpoint allows you to do a full update of the System Group.
+This endpoint allows you to do a full set of the System Group.

 See the [Dynamic Group Configuration KB article](https://jumpcloud.com/support/configure-dynamic-device-groups) for more details on maintaining a Dynamic Group.